minimal1st/tallest_buildings_in_montreal/README.md

 - The InfoWindow contains information about the building, which is pulled from Wikipedia via AJAX request.
 A picture of the building is also displayed.
 - The application is responsive and should be usable on all devices.
 - The map is generated with the help of Google Maps API.
-- Knockout.js, which provides declarative bindings, dependency tracking and automatic UI refreshes as been used in this project.
+- Knockout.js, which provides declarative bindings, dependency tracking and automatic UI refreshes has been used in this project.

 #### Learning objectives